 Provisional admission is possible in exceptional cases for students who do not meet the usual requirements.
 A student desiring provisional admission must provide a personal statement and three letters of recommendation to the program director in the desired field of study.
 The letters of recommendation should address the potential of the student to do graduate work.
 After conducting a personal interview of the student, the program director will recommend action on the student to a faculty committee within the appropriate college, the committee to be appointed by the dean of that college.
 The faculty committee may recommend to the University Admissions Committee that the student be provisionally admitted.
 Provisional admission is granted by consent of the University Admissions Committee after review of all pertinent information.
-In all cases, after the completion of two quarters of attendance, the provisionally admitted student must have taken at least 6 hours of non-leveling graduate courses, as approved by the student's graduate academic advisor, must have completed all courses attempted, and must have obtained a 3.00 QPA on all courses attempted.
-The University Registrar grants regular graduate admission status to those students who obtain a OPA of 3.00 or above.
-Students whose QPA is less than 3.00 are ineligible to pursue further graduate work at the University.
+Any student admitted who does not meet the stated criteria for University admission will be placed in the Provisional Admission category.
+In all cases, after the completion of two quarters of attendance, the provisionally admitted student must have taken at least 6 hours of non-leveling graduate courses, as approved by the student's graduate academic advisor, must have completed all courses attempted, and must have obtained a 3.00 OPA on all courses attempted.
+The University Registrar grants regular graduate admission status to those students who obtain a QPA of 3.00 or above.
+Students whose QPA is less than 3.00 are ineligible to pursue further graduate work at the University after the two quarters of provisional status.
 Provisional admission is not available in all graduate programs.